KammarapalliMeghana/PRODIGY_WD_02/README.md

 ✔ Start, pause, and resume the stopwatch
 ✔ Reset the timer to 00:00:00
 ✔ Smooth animations and modern UI
-✔ Built using only HTML, CSS, and JavaScript (no frameworks)

 Technologies Used